fariabruno12/lfnand0/README.md

 #### Computer Science Student at PUC Minas
 ![Computer Science Student at PUC Minas](https://cdn.discordapp.com/attachments/389590832086253578/824354436586536960/gh_banner.png)

 My name is Luiz Fernando, I'm from Brazil, and I'm currently in college studying Computer Science (PUC Minas).
 Though I would consider myself rather familiarized with programming overall, I still don't have one specific language I can safely say I'm great at - which is a good thing, since it's what keeps me studying daily and searching for more information.
 My first contact with programming was when I was only 12 years old, through both Arduino and Scratch, and since then I grew to love it more and more.
-Cool fact about me: I speak both English and Portuguese fluently!

 Skills: Javascript / Python / C / HTML / CSS

 - 🔭 I want to learn ReactJS, C++ and C# in the near future.
-- 🌱 I’m currently learning Node.js, Javascript, Python, C, HTML and CSS
+- 🌱 I’m currently learning Node.js, Javascript, Python, C, HTML, MongoDB and CSS
 - ⚡ Fun fact: I love databending images, and I also spend way too much time listening to music on a day-to-day basis.